nafeeur/Chirper/README.md

 ------

-# Twitter - Part I
+# Chirper - Part I

 This is a basic twitter app to read your tweets.